 Non-Canadian students include:

+If you have any questions or need assistance please contact the Welcome Centre at 403-817-7789 or firstname.lastname@example.org.
 The CBE Welcome Centre is open for registration year-round, except for a short period from late June until mid-July.
-Many new families arrive during the summer, so if you are registering during this time, please make an appointment as early as possible.
+Many new families arrive during the summer, if you are arriving during the summer and would like to register your child, please register as early as possible.

 Interpreters are available to assist at this appointment.
 We have more than 132 interpreters who provide interpretation and translation support in 41 languages.
 There is no cost to families for language interpretation services.

 An English language assessment will determine your child's English skills if necessary.
 This assessment may take two hours to complete.

 You must provide legal proof of your child's name, date of birth, and citizenship status in Canada.
 The following documents are acceptable:

 - Permanent resident card or Confirmation of Permanent Residence or Record of Landing